Foods to Avoid in the Hunt for Healthier Eyes

 Fats and Sugars

-We’ll start with some advice that you could probably find on just about any health column.
+We’ll start with some advice that you could probably find in just about any health column.
 Avoid sugary beverages and saturated fats.
 The reason?
 A sugar and fat-rich diet contributes heavily to your odds of contracting Type II Diabetes, probably the single greatest diet-linked threat to your eyesight.
 Diabetics contend with several possible eye disorders.
 Diabetic retinopathy is the most common.

 Foods to Avoid in the Hunt for Healthier EyesDiabetic retinopathy likely develops as a result of consistently high blood glucose levels, a common problem among diabetics.
 Prolonged exposure to high glucose, paired with the high blood pressure that also comes often comes with diabetes, can damage the tiny blood vessels found in the back of the eye.
 Over time, these vessels weaken, swell, and break.